Ridgal/STOPWATCH-JS/Readme.md

-# Simple stopwatch on base Js..
+# Simple stopwatch on base Javascript..